Mevinb/persona/README.md

 - `/voice` - Toggle voice mode
 - `/clear` - Clear screen
 - `/save [filename]` - Save conversation
-- `/exit` or `/quit` - Exit NOVA
+- `/exit` or `/quit` - Exit ARK

 ### Natural Language Examples

 ```
 You: Hello, what's your name?
-Nova: Hi there!
-I'm Nova, your personal AI assistant...
+Ark: Hi there!
+I'm Ark, your personal AI assistant...

 You: Open Chrome
-Nova: I'll open Chrome for you right now. *opens Chrome browser*
+Ark: I'll open Chrome for you right now. *opens Chrome browser*

 You: Set a reminder to call mom in 2 hours
-Nova: I'll set a reminder for you to call mom in 2 hours...
+Ark: I'll set a reminder for you to call mom in 2 hours...

 You: What's 15 * 8?
-Nova: 15 * 8 = 120
+Ark: 15 * 8 = 120

 You: My name is Alex and I'm a software developer
-Nova: Nice to meet you, Alex!
+Ark: Nice to meet you, Alex!
 I'll remember that you're a software developer...
 ```

 ## ⚙️ Configuration

-Edit `data/config.yaml` to customize NOVA's behavior:
+Edit `data/config.yaml` to customize ARK's behavior:

 ### Key Settings